ADMINISTRATION:

 of the North West Development Agency and to broaden her business

 activities.
-The following year she was appointed as Chair of
+The following year she was appointed as Chair of the

-the Cultural Consortium of the North West.
-Felicity was awarded
+Cultural Consortium of the North West.
+Felicity was awarded the

-personal contribution to North West Tourism.
+contribution to North West Tourism.

 In June 2001, she was honoured with a CBE for her services towards

 the regeneration of Salford Quays.
-She was also President of
+She was also President of the

-the Manchester Chamber of Commerce and Industry for 2001-2002.
+Manchester Chamber of Commerce and Industry for 2001-2002.

 Her various